hmyuuu/kirin/docs/cookbook/foodlang/codegen.md

 ## Codegen Food receipt

-At the end of the day, we enjoy the food, take a nap, but still need to pay the bill.
+At the end of the day, we enjoy the food and take a nap, but still need to pay the bill.
-In this section we will use the previous food fee analysis result, and discuss how to using kirin's codegen framework to generate a receipt.
+In this section we will use the previous food language analysis result, and discuss how to use Kirin's codegen framework to generate a receipt.

 ### Goal

-Lets again continue with the same program, and using the previous `FeeAnalysis` to get analysis result.
+Lets again continue with the same program, using the previously created `FeeAnalysis` pass to get an analysis result.
 ```python
 @food
 def main2(x: int):